 Cons

-- Fewer discounts than average
+- Fewer discounts than some

 Types of Coverage Offered